GugaValenca/GugaValenca/README.md

 **`Desenvolvedor FullStack`**

-👋 Hi there, I'm Gustavo Brunno!
+# 👨🏻‍💻 Hi there, I'm Gustavo Valença!

-I'm a Fullstack Developer building my career in web development.
-Passionate about creating modern, scalable, and user-focused applications, I'm continuously expanding my skills in JavaScript, Angular, React, Next.js, Vue, Node.js, HTML, CSS, jQuery, Bootstrap, Webpack, Gulp, and MySQL.
+I'm a **Fullstack Developer** building my career in web development.
+Passionate about creating modern, scalable, and user-focused applications, I'm continuously expanding my skills in **JavaScript, Angular, React, Next.js, Vue, Node.js, HTML, CSS, jQuery, Bootstrap, Webpack, Gulp**, and **MySQL**.

-🌟 What I bring to the table:
+🌟 **What I bring to the table:**

-Frontend Development: Crafting responsive and dynamic user interfaces.
+- **Frontend Development:** Crafting responsive and dynamic user interfaces.
-Backend Development: Developing solid server-side logic and APIs.
+- **Backend Development:** Developing solid server-side logic and APIs.
-Problem Solving: Strong foundation in algorithms and clean coding practices.
+- **Problem Solving:** Strong foundation in algorithms and clean coding practices.
-Continuous Learning: Always exploring new technologies and best practices.
+- **Continuous Learning:** Always exploring new technologies and best practices.

-🚀 Currently:
+🚀 **Currently:**

-Working on projects to solidify my fullstack skills.
+- Working on projects to solidify my fullstack skills.
-Preparing for career opportunities in the U.S. tech industry.
+- Preparing for career opportunities in the U.S. tech industry.
-Engaging with the dev community and collaborating on open-source projects.
+- Engaging with the dev community and collaborating on open-source projects.

-📫 Let's connect!
+📫 **Let's connect!**

 I'm open to collaboration and eager to grow alongside innovative teams.
-Check out my projects and feel free to reach out!.
+Check out my projects and feel free to reach out!

 <p align="left">
     <a href="https://www.youtube.com/@larissakich?sub_confirmation=1">